austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 ![reverse-shell-callbacked](img/reverse-shell-callbacked.png)

-Right awar, we know this is a Windows system, and checking basic information as below:
+Right away, we know this is a Windows system, and checking basic information as below:

 ![basic-information-10.200.107.31](img/basic-information-10.200.107.31.png)